Diffusion Means in Geometric Spaces: Diffusion means

 The assumption that the data space is a well-behaved smooth manifold is convenient for the existence of a heat kernel, however the assumption is not necessary for the construction.
 Diffusion means do not dependent on the smooth structure of a manifold or even the existence of a metric.
 The definition can be extended to random variables on spaces where it is possible to take identically distributed and independent steps.
 In this section we take a look at how the diffusion $t$-means can be defined for random variables on more general spaces.

 \begin{enumerate} \item Defining mean sets on non-Riemannian affine connection manifolds is of great interest, due to the direct application in fields such as computational anatomy.
-There exists a symmetric bi-variant connection on all Lie groups, which allows for an affine connection structure of the Lie group which may not be metric, meaning that the Riemannian barycenters are not defined.
-Due to the affine connection structure, it is still possible to define a mean value, for example through exponential barycenters \cite{pennec_barycentric_2015} \cite{pennec_barycentric_2018}.
-The structure also allows for random walks to exist, therefore also for the possibility of defining diffusion means. \item Motivated by its possible application in network theory, the definition of diffusion means can also be extend to graphs.
+There exists a symmetric bi-invariant connection on all Lie groups, which allows for an affine connection structure of the Lie group which may not be metric, meaning that the Riemannian barycenters are not defined.
+Due to the affine connection structure, it is still possible to define a mean value, for example through exponential barycenters \citet{pennec_barycentric_2015,pennec_barycentric_2018}.
+As diffusion means only depend on the likelihood resulting from a Brownian motion, this structure also allows for random walks to exist, therefore also for the possibility of defining diffusion means.
+A specific example of such a non-compact Lie group is the special Euclidean group $SE(n)$ (rigid transformations in $\mathbb R^n$) of which there exists no bi-invariant Riemannian metric \citet{pennec_exponential_2013}.
+In contrast, the bi-invariant connection defines parallel transport and horizontal vector fields on the frame bundle $FSE(n)$ of the group.
+A Brownian motion can be defined by stochastic development using the horizontal fields, and a choice of measure on the group implies a smooth solution to the corresponding heat equation on a sub-bundle of $FSE(n)$.
+This in turn defines a version of heat flow on $SE(n)$ and thereby a diffusion mean. \item Motivated by its possible application in network theory, the definition of diffusion means can also be extend to graphs.
 Let $G=(V,E)$ be a graph of $n = |V|$ vertices and $m = |E|$ edges and let $d_i$ denote the number of edges connected to vertex $v_i$ and $d_{ij}$ denote the number of edges between $v_i$ and $v_j$.
-Define $P$ to be the matrix of entries $P_{ij} = \frac{d_{ij}}{d_{i}}$.
+Define $P$ to be the matrix with entries $P_{ij} = \frac{d_{ij}}{d_{i}}$.
 This is exactly the transition density of a random walk on $G$ for $t=1$.
 Allowing for an arbitrary number of steps $t\in \N$, the transition density is $P^t$.
-Thus, staring in $v_i$, the probability of hitting $v_j$ in time $t$ with a random walk is $(P^t)_{ij}$.
+Thus, starting in $v_i$, the probability of hitting $v_j$ in time $t$ with a random walk is $(P^t)_{ij}$.